Innovatoriet/Innovatoriet/3dprinters/README.md

 After following the install and setup guides, its recomended to follow [this guide](#test-print) to get something going right away without to much effort.

 ### OctoPrint
 OctoPrint is a web based control panel for 3d printers.
-It works over the local network and can control most asspects of the 3d printers.
-Normal members usualy never interact directly with OctoPrint but it is used to allow print jobs to be sent to the printer over network instead of using a SD card.
+It works over the local network and can control most asspects of the 3d printer.
+Normal members usualy never interact directly with the OctoPrint controll panel but it is used to allow print jobs to be sent over network instead of using an SD card.

 ## Test print
 Haven't printed on innovatoriet before and want to test?
 Follow this guide to print your first part